Visiting Fellows Program

 Visiting Fellow applicants who wish to be considered for this Fellowship should indicate this in their application to the Human Rights Program.
 In the event that no fellowship is awarded to a Visiting Fellow with the Human Rights Program, the Program may award the funding to an already admitted LL.M. or S.J.D. student.

-For more information on the Eleanor Roosevelt Fellowship or the Global Justice Fellowship, please contact:
+For more information on the Global Justice Fellowship or the Eleanor Roosevelt Fellowship, please contact:

 Mindy J. Roseman